Last Updated on

 I personally felt 100% safe the entire time during my visit to Iraq.
 All of the local people, military, militias soldiers, religious scholars where all extremely friendly and welcoming.

-But it’s highly recommended that you register with your Embassy when you are going to Iraq and have valid travel insurance which should also include kidnapping insurance.
+But it’s highly recommended that you register with your Embassy when you are going here and you should have valid travel insurance which should also include kidnapping insurance.

-Big insurance companies like etc. World Nomads will NOT cover you in Iraq, but First Allied will.
+Big insurance companies like etc. World Nomads will NOT cover you here, but First Allied will.

 The Foreign and Commonwealth Office (FCO) advise against all travel to: